10 Best Affordable Homeowners Insurance Companies of 2026

 This means Liberty Mutual beat the US average.

-In addition, Liberty Mutual is the cheapest insurer overall in comparison to each insurance company we reviewed.
+In addition, Liberty Mutual is the cheapest insurer overall compared to each insurance company we reviewed.

 Coverage That Stands Out

 Liberty offers a replacement cost as an add-on.
-If you need to repair or replace your personal belongings after a covered peril, you’ll be reimbursed for the full cost of your items using today’s prices rather than the depreciated value.
+Suppose you must repair or replace your personal belongings after a covered peril.
+In that case, you’ll be reimbursed for the full cost of your items using today’s prices rather than the depreciated value.

 Offers six safety discounts.